kbbgl/logHecate/README.md

 ##### Limitations:

- * If you choose to specify a file path using the `-of` flag, make sure that the file has already been created.
+ * If you choose to specify a file path using the `-of` flag, make sure that the folder path has already been created.
- This limitation will be addressed in next versions.

  * Currently supports reading `.txt` and `.log` files in directory.